jon-jacky/Piety/piety/pmacs_blocking.md

 type *C-s* to enter a search string,, or *C-x b* to switch to another buffer,  or *C-x C-f* to load a file, *pmacs* prints a prompt, then calls *input* to read the search string, buffer name, or file name.
-The session blocks while you ar typing, until you type *enter* to complete the string, or type *???* to cancel the operation.
+The session blocks while you are typing, until you type *enter* to complete the string, or type *???* to cancel the operation.
 This is easy to demonstrate in a *pmacs_script.py* session.
 It could be fixed by replacing that *input* with calls to our *editline* functions.

-Blocking also occurs in *pmacs* when there is a multi-key command, such as *C-c >* to indent.
-After you type *C-c*, *pmacs* blocks until you type *>*.
-This is also easy to demonstrate.
+*pmacs* also blocks when there is a multi-key command, such as *C-c >* to indent.
+After you type *C-c*, *pmacs* blocks in a call to *terminal.getchar*, waiting for you to type *>*.
+This is also easy to demonstrate in a *pmacs_script.py* session.
+It could be fixed by exiting fron the reader and returning control to the event loop after the first key in a multi-key command, instead of waiting at *getchar* for the next key.

 Revised Aug 2024